 Step into the main lodge and there’s a long timber dining table, a lounge area where you can flop, and a library of reference books that reveal everything about the Top End.

-Guests can help themselves to the open bar with wines, beer and spirits, and watch Indonesian chef Made Mustika work his magic producing outback cuisine with a sophisticated edge.
+Guests can help themselves to the open bar with wines, beer and spirits, and watch the chefs work their magic producing outback cuisine with a sophisticated edge.

-Outdoors there is a deck complete with fire pit, open-air pavilions with comfy couches for lazing on, and an infinity pool that is perfect for watching wildlife at play on the floodplains.
+Outside, there is a deck with fire pit, open-air pavilions with comfy couches for lazing on, and an infinity pool that is perfect for watching wildlife at play on the floodplains.

 The chic rustic lodgings that blend into the landscape have floor-to-ceiling fine mesh walls on three sides, so you don’t miss anything.
-The décor is all timber, corrugated iron and a buffalo horn
+The décor is all timber and corrugated iron, with a buffalo horn

 or two, and there’s an ensuite with a powerful shower.